-- All of the build alternatives offer increases in average travel speed on I-290 through the length of the Project Corridor in the AM and PM Peak periods when compared to the 2040 No Build Alternative.
-For the alternatives that include GP Lanes, the GP travel times are improved over the No Build Alternative. - For the alternatives that include a HOT lane, this lane will be accessible for no toll to carpools with three or more occupants, thereby providing a low cost travel option to low-income users. - The project will include off-system improvements to the nearby arterial road system (Figure 3-52) to improve travel for people who live in communities adjacent to the Project Corridor.
-These improvements will enhance travel through the EJ communities that currently abut I-290. - Sidewalk widths on the streets that cross over I-290 will be improved from their existing widths.
-This will improve pedestrian connectivity for all the communities adjacent to the Project Corridor. - As discussed previously in Section 3.1.2, Corridor Economic Characteristics, all alternatives provide new green space between 1st Avenue and 25th Avenue.

-- The changes in access between 1st and 25th Avenues will be offset by improved interchange designs at these streets, which will prevent cut-through traffic and reduce queue lengths for north-south travelers on these arterials. - The Project will give the opportunity to work with communities on a plan that identifies pedestrian and aesthetic features that will enhance each crossroad as a community asset.
+- All of the build alternatives offer increases in average travel speed on I-290 through the length of the Project Corridor in the AM and PM peak periods compared to the 2040 No Build Alternative.
+For the alternatives that include GP Lanes, the GP travel times are improved over the No Build Alternative. - For the alternatives that include a HOT lane, this lane would be accessible for no toll to carpools with three or more occupants, thereby providing a low-cost travel option to low-income users. - The project would include off-system improvements to the nearby arterial road system (Figure 3-52) to improve travel for people who live in communities adjacent to the Project Corridor.
+These improvements would enhance travel through the EJ communities that currently abut I-290. - Sidewalk widths on the streets that cross over I-290 would be improved from their existing widths.
+This would improve pedestrian connectivity for all the communities adjacent to the Project Corridor. - As discussed previously in Section 3.1.2, Corridor Economic Characteristics, all alternatives provide new green space between 1st Avenue and 25th Avenue. - The changes in access between 1st and 25th avenues would be offset by improved interchange designs at these streets, which would prevent cut-through traffic and reduce queue lengths for north-south travelers on these arterials. - The project would give the opportunity to work with communities on a plan that identifies pedestrian and aesthetic features that would enhance each crossroad as a community asset.